iomesh/docs/docs/deploy/install-iomesh.md

     operator-85877979-s94vz                               1/1     Running   0          2m8s
     operator-85877979-xqtml                               1/1     Running   0          2m8s
     ```

-IOMesh Cluster is now installed successfully.
-Please go to [Setup IOMesh](setup-iomesh.md).
+  If all pods are running properly as shown above, it indicates IOMesh is installed successfully.

 [1]: http://iomesh.com/charts
 [2]: http://www.iomesh.com/docs/installation/setup-iomesh-storage#setup-data-network

-## Installing IOMesh in OpenShift
+## Installing IOMesh on OpenShift

 You may also install and use IOMesh through the IOMesh Operator on the OperatorHub page of the Red Hat OpenShift Container Platform.

-### Pre-Install
+###

-Run the script below, which will install the dependencies of the IOMesh Operator and configure IOMesh specifications and settings for the OpenShift Cluster.
-Note that the script should be executed in an environment where oc or kubectl can access the OpenShift Cluster.
+Run the command below to install the dependencies of IOMesh Operator and configure IOMesh specifications and settings for the OpenShift cluster.
+Note that the command should be executed in an environment where `oc` or `kubectl` can access the OpenShift cluster.

 ```shell
 curl -sSL https://iomesh.run/iomesh-operator-pre-install-openshift.sh | sh -